dyno8426/hoz/README.md

 	```
 	Nop
 	```
-	Has no effect the SAS.
+	Has no effect on SAS.

 2. _Variable Declaration_
 	```
 	LocalVar (Ident <identifier>) [Statements]
 	```
-	Allocates memory for the variable in the SAS and updates the current environment as well.
+	Allocates memory for the variable in SAS and updates the current environment as well.

 3. _Variable Binding_
 	```